mmiranda222/.statsuite/content/using-api/message-through-mail.md

 ### Process description

-Each time the user performs an action over data (observation and attribute values) in .Stat DLM, or using the API, an acknowledgment message states that the request is being performed and registered with an ID of the request.
+Each time the user performs an action over data (observation and attribute values) or referential metadata in .Stat DLM, or using the API, an acknowledgment message states that the request is being performed and registered with an ID of the request.
 Once the data request and associated action is complete, a meaningful message with appropriate details is sent in an email to the user's email address that is also used for its credentials.
 The content of the email is described below respecting the structure of the email content, its subject, and a summary of the action followed by the log details.

 ---